Hackthebox Routerspace Writeup

 Accept-Encoding: gzip, deflate

-but non of them working because of ip tables
+Now i try different method to get rev shell but non of them working because of ip tables rules.

-if there is any id_rsa key
+Let’s check if there is any id_rsa key in paul .ssh directory.

-Nothing there so i decided to add my public id_rsa
+Nothing there so i decided to add my public id_rsa key inside paul .ssh directory.

-But first let's generate
+But first let’s generate the key.

 ┌───[us-free-1]─[10.10.14.28]─[root@parrot]─[~/.ssh]